ChickenProp/chickenprop.github.com/_posts/2023-08-10-three-configurable-prettyprinters.md

 The lowest-friction way to stringify things in Haskell is usually `show`.
 It gives the user close to zero ability to control how the thing is rendered.

 The [`Show1`](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Functor-Classes.html#t:Show1) and [`Show2`](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Functor-Classes.html#t:Show2) classes give some control, but only in limited ways.
-Importantly, they only work on paramaterized values; you could use `Show2` to change how you render the keys of a `Map Int String`, but not of an `IntMap String`.
+Importantly, they only work on parameterized values; you could use `Show2` to change how you render the keys of a `Map Int String`, but not of an `IntMap String`.

 There are also things that give you some control over layout, but not much control over content.
 For example, [aeson-pretty](https://hackage.haskell.org/package/aeson-pretty) lets you pretty-print json data, and [pretty-simple](https://hackage.haskell.org/package/pretty-simple) can pretty-print typical output from `show`.
 Both let you configure indent width, and pretty-simple additionally lets you choose some different layout styles (where to put newlines and parentheses) and stuff.
 But they both operate by a model where you produce a relatively simple data structure that they know how to deal with, they give you a few knobs and render it in full.
 (For aeson-pretty the data structure is JSON, for pretty-simple it's a custom type that they parse from `show` output and that's pretty good at reproducing it.)